-There are also a number of must-see places on the Norfolk Broads that are guaranteed to keep you entertained.
+There are a number of must-see places on the Norfolk Broads that are guaranteed to keep you entertained.
 Here are a few of the best:

 Experience the quaint charm of traditional village life with a visit to Horning Village, lazily sprawled on the bank of the River Bure.
 Here you will find story-book cottages with pretty thatched roofs, three pleasant pubs right by the water and an assortment of tea-rooms and shops to explore.